evhub/coconut/HELP.md

 ### Interactive Tutorial

 This tutorial is non-interactive.
 To get an interactive tutorial instead, check out [Coconut's interactive tutorial](https://hmcfabfive.github.io/coconut-tutorial).
+Note, however, that the interactive tutorial is less up-to-date and may contain old, deprecated syntax (though Coconut will let you know if you encounter such a situation).

 ### Installation